Marko Liias: Elections

 Liias was first elected to Position 2 in the Washington House of Representatives from the 21st Legislative District in November 2008.
 He faced no Democratic opposition in the primary and defeated Republican Andrew Funk, then an 18-year-old challenger, with nearly 64% of the vote.

 In 2010, Liias was reelected to the House after defeating Republican Elizabeth Scott with 54% of the vote.
 In 2012, he secured another term by winning 60% of the vote against Republican Kevin Morrison, a write-in candidate who advanced to the general election.
 Liias served in the House until his appointment to the state Senate in January 2014.

 After completing the remainder of Senator Shin’s term, Liias successfully ran for election to the Senate in 2014.
 He defeated Dan Matthews receiving 54.34% of the vote.
 In his first reelection in 2018, he defeated Republican Mario Lionel Lotmore, receiving 63.16% of the vote.
 In 2022, he won reelection with 63.25% of the vote, defeating Republican Janelle Cass.

-Legislative achievements

-Throughout his legislative career, Liias has sponsored and supported a broad range of bills addressing transportation, education, digital safety, and equity.